top of page

 Mental Wellbeing in the Legal Profession

-From the Global Study referenced above, the key issues contributing to difficulties with mental wellbeing include the stressful nature of the work, intensive work/time demands, poor work-life balance and high levels of pressure.
+From the Global Study referenced above, the key issues contributing to difficulties with mental health and wellbeing include the stressful nature of the work, intensive work/time demands, poor work-life balance and high levels of pressure.
 Factors relating to time pressures were most commonly perceived as having a negative impact on workers’ mental wellbeing.
-However, where bullying and harassment is reported, this appears to have the most detrimental effect.
-Self-employed professionals are also particularly affected by lack of support and uncertainty.
+Workplaces where employees report bullying and harassment unsurprisingly produce the most detrimental effects on the mental wellbeing of employees.
+Self-employed professionals are also often particularly affected by lack of support and uncertainty.
+Further, a stigma around mental wellbeing remains.
+Nearly half of all the professionals surveyed indicated they fear discussing their mental wellbeing within their firm or organization due to the potential negative impacts it would have on their career.

-2. Mental wellbeing is not weakness
+1. Mental wellbeing is not weakness

 Many professions, especially those perceived to be “tough”, have previously held a negative stigma of mental wellbeing.
 Although this is changing, employers have a responsibility to eradicate this stigma.

-3. Raising awareness is fundamental
+2. Raising awareness is fundamental

 Many workers feel unable to speak about their mental wellbeing because of stigma attached to the subject, and fears for the impact on their career or professional standing.
 This needs to change.

-4. A commitment to change, and regular continuing assessment, is needed
+3. A commitment to change, and regular continuing assessment, is needed

-5. Policies matter
+4. Policies matter

 A simple first step is to develop effective workplace policies that focus on mental wellbeing.

-6. Maintain an open dialogue and communication
+5. Maintain an open dialogue and communication

 Once a mental wellbeing policy has been created, it is vital that it is backed up with open dialogue and communication around mental wellbeing.

-7. Address systemic problems
+6. Address systemic problems

-9. Share good practices
+7. Share good practices

 Good practices must be shared between individuals, institutions, sectors, jurisdictions and regional fora, in order to ensure that appropriate and healthy ways of working within the post-pandemic legal profession are disseminated and perpetuated.
 Worldwide and local gatherings of stakeholders is also vital.

-10. Learn from others
+8. Learn from others

 It is vital that the work and wisdom of other bodies working in this sphere are, and continue to be, shared and discussed.